plusworx/gmin/README.md

 * Maybe there are other people who might benefit from gmin

 ## Project Status
 gmin is pretty young which means that it is liable to rapid change, although the command syntax is unlikely to change much (if at all) over time.
-The functionality is currently limited to users, groups, members and organisation units but additional functionality will be added when it is ready.
+The functionality is currently limited to the Admin SDK API and the user, group, group member and organisation unit objects but additional functionality will be added when it is ready.

 All output is in JSON format apart from informational and error messages.
 Output in other formats such as CSV is on the roadmap, however, I have found the use of the jq utility (https://stedolan.github.io/jq/) can be a great help in working with JSON.